confluentinc/workshop-tableflow-databricks/labs/flink-joins.md

 ## 🎯 Overview

-This document chronicles our journey in solving complex streaming join challenges when working with Oracle CDC sources in Confluent Cloud Flink.
+This document chronicles our journey in solving complex streaming join challenges when working with PostgreSQL CDC sources in Confluent Cloud Flink.
 What started as a straightforward temporal join implementation evolved into a comprehensive exploration of streaming join patterns, revealing important insights about CDC compatibility and optimal strategies for real-time data processing.

 ## 📖 The Journey: From Problem to Solution

 ### 🚨 **Chapter 1: The Initial Challenge**

-**The Goal**: Create a denormalized view by joining streaming bookings with customer and hotel dimension data from Oracle CDC sources.
+**The Goal**: Create a denormalized view by joining streaming bookings with customer and hotel dimension data from PostgreSQL CDC sources.

 **The Expectation**: Use temporal joins (`FOR SYSTEM_TIME AS OF`) for proper versioned table semantics.